Myles-Traut/Token-Bridge-POC/README.md

 -   **More slippage exposure**
 -   **Not optimal for tokens that don't need conversion (e.g., stablecoins)**

+## Potential improvements

+-   Adding more DEX options for better liquidity
+-   Adding direct bridging path for common tokens (e.g. use CCIP lanes for stable coins)

 ## Foundry

 **Foundry is a blazing fast, portable and modular toolkit for Ethereum application development written in Rust.**